-- Engineering controls in use at the time - Work practices followed - A description of the device being used (including type and brand) - Protective equipment or clothing that was used at the time of the exposure incident (gloves, eye shields, etc.) - Location of the incident (Classroom, Gym, Lab, etc.) & room number - Activity being performed when the incident occurred - Employee's training
+- Engineering controls in use at the time - Work practices followed - A description of the device being used (including type and brand) - Protective equipment or clothing that was used at the time of the exposure incident (gloves, eye shields, etc.) - Location of the incident (Classroom, Gym, Lab, etc.) - Procedure being performed when the incident occurred - Employee's training

-The EHS Officer or designated department personnel will record all percutaneous injuries in a sharps injury log.
-If revisions to this ECP are necessary the EHSO will ensure that appropriate changes are made.
+The EHSO will record all percutaneous injuries in a sharps injury log.

+If revision to this process is necessary the EHSO will ensure that appropriate changes are made.